 Conviction Integrity Unit

-In the Bexar County District Attorney's Office, we have an independent unit called the Conviction Integrity Unit (CIU) who handles all post-conviction reviews, writs of habeas corpus, Chapter 64 motions, and clemency and commutation petitions.
+In the Bexar County District Attorney's Office, we have an independent unit called the Conviction Integrity Unit (CIU).
+The CIU handles all post-conviction reviews, writs of habeas corpus, Chapter 64 motions, and clemency and commutation petitions.

-These are the guidelines for when and how the CIU will accept cases for review: We cannot re-open a case and investigate it as if it were a new case where no one has been convicted yet.
-We cannot review every case where someone makes a bare claim of innocence.
-We will review cases in which there is new evidence, relevant evidence that went untested at the time of trial, or some other new evidence of innocence or that a person was convicted wrongfully.
+The CIU cannot re-open a case and investigate it as if it were a new case where no one has been convicted.
+However, the CIU will endeavor to review each and every claim with an open mind.
+The CIU will review cases in which there is new evidence, relevant evidence that went untested at the time of trial, or some other new evidence of innocence or that a person was convicted wrongfully.

 National Registry of Exonerations

-The Conviction Integrity Unit has 21 cases currently on the National Registry of Exonerations.
+The Convection Integrity Unit has 22 cases currently on the National Registry of Exonerations.